ubugeeei/chibivue/book/online-book/src/en/00-introduction/010-about.md

 - **Minimal Example Section**
    Here, Vue.js is implemented in its most basic form.
    Although this section covers the smallest set of features, it will deal with
-   the virtual DOM, the reactive system, the compiler, and SFC (Single File Components) support.
+   the Virtual DOM, the Reactivity System, the Compiler, and SFC (Single File Components) support.
    However, these implementations are far from practical and are highly simplified.
    But, for those wanting a broad overview of Vue.js, this section offers sufficient insight.
    Being an introductory section, the explanations here are more detailed than in other parts.